neuropoly/intranet.neuro.polymtl.ca/_sources/writing-articles.md

 For projects using Digital Alliance (formerly Compute Canada), please add:

-> the Digital Research Alliance of Canada (alliance​can​.ca) for supercomputing infrastructure.
+> the Digital Research Alliance of Canada (alliance​can​.ca) for providing the supercomputing infrastructure.

 For projects involving SEM, please add: